Power dividers and directional couplers: 6 dB resistive bridge hybrid

 A true hybrid divider/coupler with, theoretically, infinite isolation and directivity can be made from a resistive bridge circuit.
 Like the tee circuit, the bridge has 6 dB insertion loss.
 It has the disadvantage that it cannot be used with unbalanced circuits without the addition of transformers; however, it is ideal for 600 Ω balanced telecommunication lines if the insertion loss is not an issue.
 The resistors in the bridge which represent ports are not usually part of the device (with the exception of port 4 which may well be left permanently terminated internally) these being provided by the line terminations.
 The device thus consists essentially of two resistors (plus the port 4 termination).

+General resistive bridge hybrid

+The above 6 dB coupler can be generalized to couplers with arbitrary coupling ratio.
+Consider the following 5 resistor bridge circuit, where the resistor ratios $r=R_5/R_2 = R_3/R_6$ of the 2 arms are equal.
+In typical application, drive resistance $R_1=Z_0$ is the characteristic impedance, typically 50 $\Omega$ in radiowave and microwave circuits.
+Port 2 and 3 are not internal to the hybrid, rather, they are connected to external loads, typically $R_2=R_3=Z_0$.
+Under these conditions, the entire circuit has an input impedance of $Z_0$, i.e. port 1 sees a matched load.
+The coupling port (P3) voltage ratio is $r/(1+r)$, the through port (P2) voltage ratio is $1/(1+r)$.

+This circuit has a theoretical infinite reverse isolation when $R_4=Z_0$.
+To see this, connect port 2 to a floating source.
+The bridge is balanced and there is no voltage across port 3, i.e. infinite reverse isolation.

+One disadvantage is of this hybrid is that only port 1 and 3 are ground referenced.
+Port 2 is floating.
+When using single ended sources and loads, port 2 needs to be transformed from ground referenced to floating.
+This can be done with a balun or specifically, a common-mode choke.

+This can be further extended to a full 4 port hybrid coupler by connecting two hybrids back to back, sharing the same balun.

 Applications

 Monitoring

 The coupled output from the directional coupler can be used to monitor frequency and power level on the signal without interrupting the main power flow in the system (except for a power reduction – see figure 3).